Yogurt Muffins

 • Preheat the oven to 180C/350F.
 Grease a 12-count muffin tin and fill them with muffin liners.
 Set them aside.

-• In a large mixing bowl, whisk together the bananas, butter, maple syrup, eggs, and vanilla extract, until smooth.
-Add the dry ingredients and mix until combined.
-Fold through the walnuts and chocolate chips, if using them.
+• In a large mixing bowl, whisk together the bananas, butter, maple syrup, eggs, and vanilla extract.
+Add the flour, baking powder, baking soda, and salt and mix until combined.
+Fold through any mix-ins of choice.

 • Distribute the batter evenly amongst the muffin tin and bake for 17-19 minutes, or until a skewer comes out mostly clean.